Al Jawhara bint Abdulaziz Al Saud: Early life

 Al Jawhara was the daughter of Hassa Al Sudairi of the Al Sudairi family, one of the most powerful families in Nejd.
 Her father was King Abdulaziz, the founder of the Kingdom of Saudi Arabia.
-She was the full-sister of the Sudairi brothers, who have held high political offices along with their sons.
+She was one of the full-sisters of the Sudairi brothers, who have held high political offices along with their sons.
 Two of the Sudairi brothers succeeded their father as King of Saudi Arabia, King Fahd and King Salman.
 Princess Al Jawhara was particularly close to her brother Prince Sultan.

 Personal life

 Al Jawhara bint Abdulaziz was married to her cousin Prince Khalid (1937–2021), a son of her father's half-brother Abdullah bin Abdul Rahman.
 Prince Khalid was a well-known owner and breeder of champion racehorses in the United States and the United Kingdom, and winner, at some stage, of almost every Classic race in England and France.
 Their daughter, Princess Nouf bint Khalid (1962–2021), was the spouse of the Prince Fahd bin Salman, the eldest son of King Salman.